luigiserrantoni/LCR-kelvin-probes-adapter-PCB/README.md

 # LCR kelvin probes (4 wires) adapter PCB

-To connect 4 wire (kelvin) probes to an handheld LCR some kind of adapter is necessary.
+To connect 4 wire (kelvin) probes to an handheld LCR some kind of adapter is usually necessary.
 The adapter allows to reach the contacts inside the instrument slots used to insert the tested component leads.

 <img src="/images/handheld-LCR-with-adapter-and-probes.jpg" alt="" title="LCR with adapter PCB and DIY double contacts probes" width=50% height=50%>

-LCR must provide 4 wire measurement method.
+Obviously, to be able to connect a kelvin probe, LCR must provide 4 wire measurement method (i.e. the 4 signals are abailable inside the lcr slots).
 All bench LCR make kelvin measuremnts, but handheld LCR sometimes not.
 An example is the Keysight U1730C series.

 User *Voltlog* designed a very nice [adapter pcb for Hantek LCR meters](https://github.com/voltlog/kelvin-leads), it can be [bought on tindie](https://www.tindie.com/products/voltlog/lcr-meter-kelvin-test-lead-adapter-pcb/).

 I derived from his project a version suitable for other LCR models.
-I have also foreseen the way to mount the capacitors necessary for the measurement on the batteries.
+I have also foreseen the way to mount the capacitors necessary to execute measurements on batteries.

 <img src="/images/handheld-LCR-adapter.jpg" alt="Adapter PCB" title="Adapter PCB" width=50% height=50%>